goblivend/Advent-of-code/README.md

 The Bash solutions might not be coming this week but later when I'll have time

+### Day10:
+This puzzle was not very difficult and it was pretty interesting to discover the use of dictionary in python, I found list comprehension useful for one function today, even though I didn't see it at first, I'm happy that I found it.

+The Bash solutions might not be coming this week but later when I'll have time

 (thx to Sheinxy for the README template)